-Road Widening Project for Linford Pierson Highway and Bobby Thompson Road Widening - including Westward extension of LPH to Outpost Street and New Road Connection to Fern Circle

-Additionally, at the request of the PAHI Ministry in December 2022, the NRA prepared an intended gazette plan which will extend Agnes Way to the planned South Sound By-Pass with a connection to Fairbanks Road thereby creating a loop road system which will abut the CEC Campus which will assist with better dispersion / distribution of traffic assignment in the sector of George Town with the development of the CEC project in the long-term - please refer to the attached schematic map.
+Road Widening Project for Linford Pierson Highway and Bobby Thompson Road Widening - including Westward extension of LPH to Outpost Street and New Road Connection to Fern Circle will abut the CEC Campus which will assist with better dispersion / distribution of traffic assignment in the sector of George Town with the development of the CEC project in the long-term - please refer to the attached schematic map.
 The NRA is awaiting feedback from the Ministry regarding the gazettal that would be undertaken pursuant to Section 3 (notification proposal to take land) of the Roads Act.
 At this point, no funding has been secured for the roadway but the Ministry has indicated that it wishes this project completed by the end of 2026.